161chihuahuas/dusk/whitepaper.md

 The dusk reference implementation is written in JavaScript and runs under Node.js.
 It is developed and tested first on Debian Bookworm and is intended to be run on GNU/Linux systems.
 I suggest [Qubes](https://www.qubes-os.org/) if you wish to run a support node and [Tails](https://tails.net/) for disposable nodes (more on "node types" later).

-**I will support macOS** as the assumed primary platform that dusk end-users will be using.
+Ubiquitous interfaces for all platforms is critical.
 This is based on personal observations and again to make dusk accessible to it's audience.
-Windows support is unlikely unless contributed and maintained by any community that might develop around this work.
+This is achieved through an FTP bridge that can be accessed remotely over Tor on any operating system.
+The actual dusk software runs on Linux, tested and developed on Debian Bookworm and integrated with the GNOME desktop environment.

 JavaScript/Node\.js was chosen for it's low learning curve, ubiquity across platforms, and event driven I/O model which lends itself to handling asynchronous networking code well.
-Future work may include an implementation in [Rust](https://www.rust-lang.org/).

 #### Cryptography and Secrets